K Kite Agent Passport Kitepass CLI

 Used for wallet import, Agent Passport provisioning, and Passport Policy changes.
 Stored locally as an encrypted envelope plus a local decrypt secret.

-The agent private key stays on disk only as an inline CryptoEnvelope inside ~/.kitepass/agents.toml.
+The agent private key stays on disk only as an inline CryptoEnvelope inside ~/.kitepass/passports.toml.

 One-time Passport Token

-Contains passport_id plus a secret used only to unlock the local encrypted profile.
+Contains passport_id plus a secret used only to unlock the local encrypted passport record.
 The token itself is not stored on disk by the CLI.

 Attested wallet import